Local Whittle estimation with (quasi-)analytic wavelets: Conclusion

 \subsection{Ackowledgments}

-The authors are grateful to Marianne Clausel and Fran\c ois Roueff who contributed significantly to this work.
-We also thank Jean-Fran\c cois Coeurjolly for providing the code for the simulations of multivariate Brownian motions.
+The authors are indebted to Marianne Clausel and Fran\c ois Roueff who contributed substantially to this work.
+We are grateful to the reviewers and to the co-editor who help to significantly improve the paper.
+We also thank Jean-Fran\c cois Coeurjolly for providing the code for the simulations of multivariate fractional Brownian motions.
 We also would like to thank Emmanuel Barbier and Guillaume Becq for providing us the data of the resting state fMRI on the rats.